dsmsuite/dsmsuite.github.io/index.md

 * It can be used to validate that the actual code architecture conforms to the architecture.
 * It can be easily kept in sync with the code.

+Is a powerful technique for analyzing, improving, and managing complex system architectures and dependencies
+• Can be adopted at any stage of the project
+# Common Use Cases
+Discover the Architecture and Identify Issues with Interdependencies DSM Analysis
+Specify/Enforce Architectures
+Layers, Components, Interfaces with Dependency Rules Track, Measure and Report on Changes and Trends Metrics
+Re-engineer/Refactor
+Impact Analysis
 > For more information on design structure matix see the [DSM Overview](dsm_overview).

 [next](dsm_overview)